Phone: 0800 288 882

 What's included?

-You can shop around, but once you look at purchasing of material packs, eLearning costs, application fees on each certification, and boat trip fees, our deal is easy, and worth it.
+• We will pay all your PADI application fees and materials, and eLearning costs.
+That includes all pool sessions, boat fees, and trips.
+You can shop around, but once you look at purchasing material packs, eLearning costs, application fees on each certification, and boat trip fees, our deal is easy and worth it.

-One price, and we look after everything else.
+One price, and we look after everything else.12674946_10153573357983323_1675955934_o.jpg

 When do you run the courses?

-When ever you want!
+Whenever you want!

 We try to run a course as close as possible to an existing Instructor Exam, but if we have four candidates, PADI will run our own IE here in Tutukaka.

 Get in touch now, and find out when the next course is!
-Talk to Kate, or Steve.
+Talk to Kate or Steve

 Make an enquiry about this course →